VirgilSecurity/virgil-sdk-net/docs/get-started/encrypted-storage.md

 ## <a name="head4"></a> Encrypt Data

 With the Virgil Card created, we're ready to start encrypting data which will then be stored in the encrypted storage.
-In this case we will encrypt some data for Alice, using her own Virgil Card.
+In this case, we will encrypt some data for Alice, using her own Virgil Card.

 ![encrypted storage](/docs/img/encrypted_storage_upload.png "Encrypt data")